What is a corpus?

 Multimedia corpus

-Other corpora can have videos where the corpus text is spoken or images which show the original manuscript or printed copy of the text.
+Other corpora can have videos where the corpus text is spoken or images that show the original manuscript or printed copy of the text.

 See BNC, where the spoken part (in particular the subcorpus ‘Audio sentences mp3’) is also available in the audio format and it can be played directly in the Sketch Engine interface.